 The simplest way to write a brief email is using Siri, which is described in the Siri essentials page on this website.
 I certainly don't recommend using Siri to compose long emails.
 The page you are reeding will describe how to write an email using the Mail app.
 This will allow you to type, dictate, handwrite or use Braille Screen Input to enter the message and its subject.
 These text input methods can be used in any combination; you might dictate text that is easy for dictation to interpret and switch to typing for the more difficult words.
 You will also be able to use VoiceOver's text editing features to make corrections.

 Open the Mail app.
-The "compose, button" that is used to write an email message is at the bottom right of all major screens in the Mail app.
-If you can't find the compose button, the Mail app may have been left with an incomplete task. look for a done button or a cancel button at the top of the screen and double tap to dismiss the incomplete task.
+The compose button that is used to write an email message is at the bottom right of all major screens in the Mail app.
+If you can't find the compose button, the Mail app may have been left with an incomplete task. look for a done button or a cancel button at the top of the screen and double tap to dismiss the unfinished task.

 After you double tap to activate the compose button you should hear VoiceOver speak "Too, text field, is editing".
 This means that the app is waiting for you to give it an email address for the recipient of the message.

-The next step is a little odd.
-You usually need to swipe left to find the "add contact" button and double tap.
-Occasionally, this button is moved and you may need to swipe right to find it.
-It's definitely either one swipe left of the Too field or one swipe right.
+Your next step is to locate the Add Contact button.
+Its position is either just before or just after the Too field.
+Try a swipe left and if that doesn't work swipe right twice to find it.
+Double tap.
 This will bring up a screen showing all your contacts.
-If you don't have many contacts, just keep swiping right until you reach the correct contact and then double tap.
+If you don't have many contacts, just keep swiping right or explore the screen until you reach the correct contact and then double tap.
 That will add the contact to the Too field.
 You may hear the word "dimmed" spoken after some contact names.
 This indicates that you have no email address for that contact and you will not be able to select it.

 If you have a lot of contacts, you should use a different approach for finding the desired contact.
-Swipe left, or perhaps right, from the Too field to locate the "add contact" button and double tap to activate it.
+Locate the add contact button and double tap.
 Then swipe right until you hear VoiceOver speak "section index, adjustable".
 Alternatively feel for the section index at the extreme right centre of the screen.
 The section index is placed along the extreme right edge of the screen and is like the alphabetical tabs on an old-style address book and the word "adjustable" is VoiceOver's way of telling you that you can progress through the alphabet with a swipe down.
 Swipe down with one finger to go through the letters until you reach the letter you need for the contact's surname or first name.
 Contacts may be ordered either by first name or surname.
 This is set in Settings / Apps / Contacts.
 Now swipe right and you'll work your way through all the names beginning with your chosen letter.
 Double tap when you've found the right contact and it will be placed in the Too field.

 You should now enter the Subject.
 This should be a brief description of the purpose of the email message.